Djinbei/Data-Analysis-Portfolio/project-1(Retail)/Documentation.md

 * What is the percentage of males and females?
 How different are each gender in preference for products?

 ## Data Collection
-The dataset used in this project was downloaded from Kaggle
+The dataset used in this project was downloaded from Kaggle then exported to Google Sheets for data cleaning

-## Data Cleaning
+## Data Wrangling/Preparation
 To make sure that the data is accurate, and therefore, reliable.
 I cleaned the data using Google Sheets by:
 * Setting proper format for all categories (e.g. date format for "Date", currency format for "Pricer Per unit" and "Total Amount")
 * Used a formula to count for missing information (cells that have no values called null cells) Refer to this [image](references/count_of_missing.PNG)